Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 The same is not true for business class.
 It's overwhelmingly an excellent deal.

-Flying Blue award pricing for business class between Detroit and Tunis
+Flying Blue award pricing for business class between Detroit and Tunis at 56,500 miles

 Business class to northern Africa can be a steal when compared to cash prices.

-Business class awards between East/Southeast Asia and Europe
+Business-class awards between East/Southeast Asia and Europe

 This isn't so helpful for U.S. folks, unless you're trying to put together an around-the-world adventure.
 However, it's a good option if you want to fly SkyTeam carriers.
 Tickets on Air France and KLM are available from major East and Southeast Asia airports for 70,000 miles one-way in business class.
 Fees are around $200, like many other awards.